m9395/odps/intl.en-US/Development/SQL/UDT/Usage examples.md

 ## Aggregate data

-To use UDT to achieve aggregation, you must first use the built-in function [COLLECT\_SET](/intl.en-US/Development/SQL/Builtin functions/Aggregate functions.md) or [COLLECT\_LIST](/intl.en-US/Development/SQL/Builtin functions/Aggregate functions.md) to aggregate the data to a list, and then call the scalar method of UDT to calculate the aggregate value.
+If you use a UDT to aggregate data, you must first use the built-in function [COLLECT\_SET](/intl.en-US/Development/SQL/Builtin functions/Aggregate functions.md) or [COLLECT\_LIST](/intl.en-US/Development/SQL/Builtin functions/Aggregate functions.md) to aggregate the data to a list, and then call the scalar method of the UDT to calculate the aggregate value.

 The following example shows how to calculate the median of BigInteger data.
 You cannot directly call the built-in function [MEDIAN](/intl.en-US/Development/SQL/Builtin functions/Aggregate functions.md) because the data is of the `java.math.BigInteger` type.